Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/enable-archive-mailboxes.md

 ## <a name="how-to-disable-an-archive-mailbox"></a>Comment désactiver une boîte aux lettres d’archivage

-De la même façon que vous activez une boîte aux lettres d’archivage, vous pouvez utiliser la même configuration dans le centre d’administration ou le portail de conformité pour désactiver la boîte aux lettres d’archivage d’un utilisateur.
-Cette fois- ci, désactivez l’archive de boîte **aux lettres** dans le centre d’administration exchange ou sélectionnez l’option **Désactiver l’archivage** après avoir sélectionné l’utilisateur dans le portail de conformité.
+De la même façon que vous activez une boîte aux lettres d’archivage, vous pouvez utiliser la même configuration dans le centre d’administration Exchange ou le portail de conformité pour désactiver la boîte aux lettres d’archivage d’un utilisateur.
+Cette fois, désactivez **l’archivage de boîte aux lettres** dans le Centre d’administration Exchange ou sélectionnez l’option **Désactiver l’archivage** après avoir sélectionné l’utilisateur dans le portail de conformité.

-Après avoir désactivé une boîte aux lettres d’archivage, vous pouvez la reconnecter à la boîte aux lettres principale de l’utilisateur dans les 30 jours suivant sa désactivation.
-Dans ce cas, le contenu d’origine de la boîte aux lettres d’archivage est restauré.
-Après 30 jours, le contenu de la boîte aux lettres d’archivage d’origine est définitivement supprimé et ne peut pas être récupéré.
-Par conséquent, si vous réactivez l’archive plus de 30 jours après sa désactivation, une nouvelle boîte aux lettres d’archivage est créée.
+After you disable an archive mailbox, you can reconnect it to the user's primary mailbox within 30 days of disabling it.
+In this case, the original contents of the archive mailbox are restored.
+After 30 days, the contents of the original archive mailbox are permanently deleted and can't be recovered.
+So if you re-enable the archive more than 30 days after disabling it, a new archive mailbox is created.

-La stratégie d’archivage par défaut affectée aux boîtes aux lettres des utilisateurs déplace les éléments vers la boîte aux lettres d’archivage deux ans après la date de remise de l’élément.
-Si vous désactivez la boîte aux lettres d’archivage d’un utilisateur, aucune action ne sera effectuée sur les éléments de boîte aux lettres et ils resteront dans la boîte aux lettres principale de l’utilisateur.
+The default archive policy assigned to users' mailboxes moves items to the archive mailbox two years after the date the item is delivered.
+If you disable a user's archive mailbox, no action will be taken on mailbox items and they'll remain in the user's primary mailbox.

 ## <a name="use-exchange-online-powershell-to-enable-or-disable-archive-mailboxes"></a>Utiliser Exchange Online PowerShell pour activer ou désactiver les boîtes aux lettres d’archivage

-Vous pouvez également utiliser Exchange Online PowerShell pour activer les boîtes aux lettres d’archivage.
-La principale raison d'utiliser PowerShell est que vous pouvez activer rapidement la boîte aux lettres d'archivage pour tous les utilisateurs de votre organisation.
+You can also use Exchange Online PowerShell to enable archive mailboxes.
+The primary reason to use PowerShell is that you can quickly enable the archive mailbox for all users in your organization.

 La première étape consiste à se connecter à Exchange Online PowerShell.
 Pour obtenir des instructions, voir [Connexion à Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).